HumabHatterZed/WhistleWindInscryptionMods/README.md

 |Giant Tree Sap|Reacts to being sacrificed.|

 ## ✨ Abilities
-**Note: Totem indicates the ability can be found on totem bases and on cards from den trials.**
+**Note: 'Totem' indicates the ability can be found on totem bases and on cards from den trials.**
 |Name|Description|Totem|
 |:-|:-|:-:|
 |Punisher|When a card bearing this sigil is struck, the striker is killed.|Yes|